alien70/vscode-arm-cpp-toolchain/README.md

 ![Figure 3 - Connect to Remote](./images/vs-2017-conn-mgr-conn.png)

 and fill it with the ssh coordinates of the target client.
-Now we're ready, let's build our simple project and see what appens.
+Now we're ready, let's build our simple project and see what happens.

 ![Figure 4 - Build Output](/images/vs-2017-build-output.png)